johnashu/SanSoundMusicBox/readme.md

 * Fees can be changed

-* Only Merged NFT's from orign are allowed - level 0 only
+* Only Non Souldbound NFT's from orign are allowed - level 0 only

 1. Soulbind **3 San Orgin** NFT's that are at level 0 in the origin to create a new NFT** SMB (MusicBox) ** Token and *Rebirth* 3 New Tokens in the *Sanctuary*.
-Soulbinding does not give access - state 1 = Merged.
+Soulbinding does not give access - state 1 = Rebirthed.

-2. Can transfer when Merged but not after that level.
+2. Can transfer when Rebirthed but not after that level.

 3. Any level can be paid for can upgrade but cannot downgrade

 * Once in a Soulbound state, the NFT acts as the holder’s token-gated login to the SAN Sound platform:

-* Merged will not receive access to the SAN Sound platform.
+* Rebirthed will not receive access to the SAN Sound platform.
 * Citizen will receive one year of access to the SAN Sound platform. .33 ETH
 * Defiant will receive LIFETIME access to the SAN Sound platform.    xxETH
 * Hanzoku will receive LIFETIME access to the SAN Sound platform.  xxETH